March 24, 2016

-Celebrating its 18th anniversary, Camp Fire’s Absolutely Incredible Kid DayÂ® honors our nation’s youth by asking adults to write letters of encouragement and inspiration to the incredible kids in their lives.
+Celebrating its 20th anniversary, Camp Fire’s Absolutely Incredible Kid Day® honors our nation’s youth by asking adults to write letters of encouragement and inspiration to the incredible kids in their lives.
 It is a simple, meaningful way to let youth know how much they are appreciated.
-Lives are changed by this act of love and kindness.

-Our Absolutely Incredible Kid Day Champions
+Our 2015 Absolutely Incredible Kid Day Champions